spurin/diveintoansible-lab/README.md

 ```
 docker-compose down
-docker-compose-rm
+docker-compose rm
 ```

 Should you encounter issues at this stage that you cannot resolve, please contact me or, raise an issue in the repository

 ### Extra step for Linux users

 Owing to the permissions model for Docker with Linux, there is one additional step that needs to be carried out.
-With the lab working, and connectivity working as ansible, perform the following actions -
+With the lab working and connectivity working as ansible, perform the following actions -

 ```
 su - <enter the password of password>